mcdaniel/pandas_tutorial/pandas_tutorial.md

 bar

 histogram - takes a series and bins them into descrete values, calculates the numbers of occurences in each bin.

+tight_layout - critical for making it look nice

 ---